Elite Features of the Coal Gun: Clean Burning Coal Stoker Boiler

 Coal Gun Durability

 The Coal Gun is over engineered for a lifetime of service.
-Many units are into their third decade of operation.
+Many units are into their fourth decade of operation.
 While good maintenance is key, when the principles of good maintenance are followed, Coal Gun boilers will reward owners with very long boiler life.

 Coal Gun Cleanliness